-Conventional hydroelectric generators and hydroelectric pumped-storage plants are defined here as facilities that do not qualify as eligible for California's RPS to avoid double-counting of costs to avoid double-counting of generating facilities that are hydroelectric and RPS-eligible.
+Conventional hydroelectric generators and hydroelectric pumped-storage plants are defined here as facilities that do not qualify as eligible for California's RPS to avoid double-counting of costs and generating facilities that are hydroelectric and RPS-eligible.
 Natural gas-fired generation includes all utility-owned steam generation units, combined-cycle power plants, combustion turbines, and DG facilities.

 For conventional hydroelectric generation, projected "fuel" costs are for water rights.
-"Fuel" costs for hydroelectric pumped storage are the energy costs associated with offpeak pumping.
+"Fuel" costs for hydroelectric pumped storage are the energy costs associated with off-peak pumping.